Mildred Robbins Leet

 With her husband, Glen Leet, she received, in 1994, the Champion of Enterprise Award from Avon Products Inc. and the Joseph C. Wilson Award from the Rochester Association for the United Nations for "promoting world peace and human understanding through their contributions to international relations, and to the resolutions of international problems."
 Mr. and Mrs. Leet were recipients of the 1993 Gleitsman Foundation Award for Achievement.
 In 1992, she and Glen Leet received the Presidential Points of Light Citation Award, the International Humanity Service Award from the American Red Cross Overseas Association, and the Award of Excellence from the U.S. Committee for UNIFEM.

 Together with Glen Leet, she was awarded the 1988 President's Medal from Marymount Manhattan College President Colette Mahoney.
 The award was for "creating a future for thousands of impoverished people around the globe."
-Mr. and Mrs. Leet were also named "Peace Corps Leaders for Peace" by Peace Corps Director Loret Miller Ruppe, who recognized them as "Leaders for Peace, for their worldwide work in helping to better the lives of the poorest of the poor (through) the Trickle Up Program."

 In 1995, Leet was honored by InterAction, an umbrella organization of 168 U.S.-based non-profit international development organizations, with the creation of the Mildred Robbins Leet Award.
 The award was established in recognition of her enduring dedication and contribution to raising awareness on gender issues.
 Recipients of the award included the Heifer Project International, the American Friends Service Committee, Save the Children and Partners of the Americas.

 In July 1996, Mildred Robbins Leet and Glen Leet were awarded the International Entrepreneurship Award, at the First Global Women's Entrepreneurs Trade Fair and Investment Forum in Africa, convened in Accra, Ghana.
 In 1997, Leet received a distinguished service award from United Cerebral Palsy at their 50th Anniversary celebration.
 She received the Eleanor Schnurr Award from the United Nations Association.
 In 1998, Leet received the NAWBO-NYC Spirit Award from the National Association of Women Business Owners and the Advancing the Status of Women Award from the Soroptimist International of New York.

 In 2002, she received the National Caring Award for the Caring Institute.
 In 2003, Leet was inducted into the National Women's Hall of Fame.

 Leet was awarded a Doctor of Humane Letters degree from the Audrey Cohen College for Human Services, a Doctorate of Laws from Marymount College, Tarrytown, an Honorary Doctorate from Lynn University, an Honorary Doctorate from Norwich University, and an honorary doctorate from Connecticut College.

 She received her Bachelor of Arts degree from New York University, and later, the Alumni Achievement Award of the New York University Alumni Association.